Gena0212/Coordinator/README.md

 Add your API URL to your .env file in your client component as VITE_API_BASE_URL.

-Make sure you install google-auth-library by running npm i google-auth-library in your terminal.

 You can start the project by running npm start in the terminal of the backend component and npm run dev in the terminal of your frontend component.

 ## Implementation